storybookjs/addon-svelte-csf/README.md

 </script>

 <script>
-  // 👆 note this must be within a regular <script> tag as the module context can not reference snippets defined in the markup setTemplate(template);
+  // 👆 note this must be within a instance (regular) <script> tag as the module context can not reference snippets defined in the markup setTemplate(template);
   //          👆 the name of the snippet as defined below (can be any name)
 </script>